Samantha Vinograd: Career

+Biden Administration

 Vinograd began serving in the Biden administration as senior counselor for national security and acting assistant secretary for counterterrorism and threat prevention at the Department of Homeland Security in February 2021.
-She was promoted to assistant secretary for counterterrorism and threat prevention in August 2022.
+She was promoted to assistant secretary for counterterrorism and threat prevention in July 2021.

+Vinograd left DHS in December of 2023 and joined the Brunswick Group.
+In September of 2025, she was named Distinguished Visiting Fellow with the World Perry House at the University of Pennsylvania.